The Dedham Vale & Stour Valley Forum 2022

 The Dedham Vale AONB and Stour Valley Forum is an annual event where anyone with an interest and passion for conserving and enhancing the Dedham Vale Area of Outstanding Natural Beauty & Stour Valley can come together to discuss a range of issues affecting the area.

-The 2022 Dedham Vale and Stour Valley Forum will take place on Tuesday 14th June from 5:45 – 7:30pm.
+The 2022 Dedham Vale and Stour Valley Forum took place on Tuesday 14th June from 5:45 - 7:30pm.

 Programme of events